Support-Ukraine-Love/web/content/refugee/index.md

 * [Information and Coordination Center](https://coordination.team/en/?fbclid=IwAR1slVeYjHIvI2RpCV-c5UoxxAM9nSfuv8Sj7q4kHjJG9HFFDoTSwF0_seA) for help to Ukraine: "This is a database for anyone who wants to help or needs to get help in Ukraine during the war."
 * [Aiding Ukraine and Ukrainians from Abroad](https://docs.google.com/document/d/1gL0cPoZeqQlbE0Nqubqs4kNmDYjn_kw7JRvomUmqWSQ/edit?usp=drivesdk) (Heavy focus on marginalized groups.)
 * [Interaction](https://viyna.net/): "This platform is designed for quick and easy information retrieval during the war.
 The sections are constantly updated and the resources are carefully checked by a team of specialists."
 (In Ukrainian)
-* [Support Ukraine](https://supportukraine.love/): This site provides information for Charities & Aid, Information for Refugees, Information & Disinformation, OSINT & Template Letters for Government.
+* [Support Ukraine](https://supportukraine.love/): This site provides information for Charities & Aid, Information for Refugees, Information & Disinformation, OSINT & Template Letters for Government. (*Support Ukraine has permission for use of this doc in full on their site.
+4/3/22 JMR)
 * [Resources for People Fleeing Ukraine](https://docs.google.com/document/d/1ebXPKnF_krrfkpjF4dHKhJ3YYzYVpg8w-JAG91yLxdc/edit?usp=drivesdk) includes updates on border crossings and transportation, as well links for housing, employment, medical & trauma support, and legal help, both globally and specifically, for the 5 countries bordering Ukraine. (*Please use care when using crowdsourced resources.)
 * The [International Refugee Assistance Project (IRAP)](https://support.iraplegalinfo.org/hc/en-us/articles/4629538686612) is an excellent page with legal/asylum, psychosocial & disability resource listings, humanitarian aid orgs & government sites/information for Ukrainian refugees.
 It has information for: Moldova, Poland, Romania, Hungary & Slovakia.